schlagercollin/meta-learning-music/README.md

 dataset down, since it's not a very git-friendly source tree).

 These `.npz` files represent the pianoroll tracks, and they can be conveniently manipulated using the `pypianoroll` Python library.
+We have been using `pypianoroll` to extract tracks from the music.
+However, ultimately, we use the output .midi files to create the dataset.
+Therefore, I'm not sure if we really need to use the `pypianoroll` library, and, in turn, the awkward `.npz` file format.

 Take a look at the script inside `./preprocessing/collect_midis.py`.
 It is a simple script that traverses the raw data directory file tree and processes each pianoroll (selecting a few tracks of interest) before writing it out to a .midi file.